metal-stack/metalctl/docs/metalctl_machine_create.md

 ### Options

 ```
   -d, --description string        Description of the machine to create. [optional]
+      --filesystemlayout string   Filesystemlayout to use during machine installation. [optional]
   -h, --help                      help for create
   -H, --hostname string           Hostname of the machine. [required]
   -I, --id string                 ID of a specific machine to allocate, if given, size and partition are ignored.
 Need to be set to reserved (--reserve) state before.
   -i, --image string              OS Image to install. [required]
       --ips strings               Sets the machine's IP address.
 Usage: [--ips[=IPV4-ADDRESS[,IPV4-ADDRESS]...]]...
                                   IPV4-ADDRESS specifies the IPv4 address to add.
                                   It can only be used in conjunction with --networks.
   -n, --name string               Name of the machine. [optional]
       --networks strings          Adds a network.
 Usage: [--networks NETWORK[:MODE][,NETWORK[:MODE]]...]...
                                   NETWORK specifies the name or id of an existing network.
                                   MODE cane be omitted or one of:
                                   	auto	IP address is automatically acquired from the given network
                                   	noauto	IP address for the given network must be provided via --ips
   -S, --partition string          partition/datacenter where the machine is created. [required, except for reserved machines]
   -P, --project string            Project where the machine should belong to. [required]
   -s, --size string               Size of the machine. [required, except for reserved machines]
   -p, --sshpublickey string       SSH public key for access via ssh and console. [optional]
                                   Can be either the public key as string, or pointing to the public key file to use e.g.: "@~/.ssh/id_rsa.pub".
                                   If ~/.ssh/[id_ed25519.pub | id_rsa.pub | id_dsa.pub] is present it will be picked as default, matching the first one in this order.
       --tags strings              tags to add to the machine, use it like: --tags "tag1,tag2" or --tags "tag3".
       --userdata string           cloud-init.io compatible userdata. [optional]
                                   Can be either the userdata as string, or pointing to the userdata file to use e.g.: "@/tmp/userdata.cfg".
 ```

 ### Options inherited from parent commands